Why you need a roadmap to retirement

 If you prefer to learn online, read my post on 21 FREE Online Personal Finance Courses.

-Once you’ve hit all of these points in your retirement plan, you will be in a great position to retire on time and live out the retirement you’ve dreamt about.
+Once you’ve hit all of these points in your retirement plan, you will be in a great position to retire on time and live out the retirement you’ve dreamed about.

 However … life happens and things will inevitably change.
 You’ll need to be flexible with new circumstances as they arise (good or bad) which means making adjustments to your plan when necessary.